 Underpinning the approach of James Davidson Architect is a strong belief that architecture is both product and process.
 Accordingly we value both the architectural work itself and the relationships with all involved in the building process, from clients to consultants to contractors to the eventual occupiers.
 Our experience is that building good relationships has many benefits for everyone involved, including minimising costs, reducing stress, and quick resolution of problems.

-Founded in 2009, James Davidson Architect (JDA) is a Brisbane based architectural studio which intimately links design practice, research consultancy and community development activities.
-Our work encompasses a diversity of project scales ranging from boutique residential to larger institutional projects, building in particular on the practice’s collective expertise in all areas of architecture ranging from one-off residential projects through to multi-res, interiors, cultural/public buildings and urban design.
+Our work encompasses a diversity of project scales ranging from boutique residential to large institutional projects, building in particular on the practice’s collective expertise in all areas of design ranging from one-off residential architecture through to multi-residential projects, interiors, cultural/public buildings, heritage, urban design and master planning.

 Download our Practice Profile

 James holds a Doctorate in Architecture and is also the principal of James Davidson Architect.
 Over the last 15 years he has acquired a wide range of experience both abroad and in Australia as an architectural practitioner and researcher.
 Graduating with first class honours from the University of Queensland in 1999, James has since spent time working as a development manager for a Brisbane development company and was also residential studio manager at one of Brisbane’s better known architectural firms.
 Having completed his PhD in 2009, begun during a lengthy sojourn in Latin America, James was also a senior researcher at the Aboriginal Environments Research Centre at the University of Queensland.
 He was previously director of Emergency Architects Australia and recently was awarded a Winston Churchill Fellowship focused on architecture, climate change adaptation and flooding.
 Due to James’ previous experiences, JDA maintains a residential and Indigenous projects focus.
 Download his CV